TomaszPuscian/Shop-page/README.md

 # BEST SHOP - LANDING PAGE
 _________________________
-### JavaScript Calculator is currently in progress
+### Please note that JavaScript Calculator is currently in progress

 Quite basic landing page based on mapping the layout with Adobe XD.